kadoshms/react-jvectormap/packages/maps/FranceRegions2016/README.md

-# @react-jvectormap/africa
+# @react-jvectormap/franceregions2016

-A collection of JvectorMap maps of FranceRegions2016.
+A collection of JvectorMap maps of France Regions 2016.

 Available Maps: